susiemartin/PheCode_mapping/README.md

 PheCode_defn(250.2)
 ```
 The `exclusion_code` function allows PheCodes or ICD-10 codes, or both, to be inputted.
 The `output` argument requires either `"PheCode"` or `"ICD"` to determine the format of exclusion codes to be output - the default is PheCode.

+### References

+1. Bastarache L. Using phecodes for research with the electronic health record: from PheWAS to PheRS.
+Annual review of biomedical data science.
+2021 Jul 20;4(1):1-9.